yduartep/angular-full-sample/README.md

   }
 }
 ```
-3. Define the html content including the **messages-validation** component to be displayed in case of error validations:
+3. Define the html content including the **ui-messages-validation** component to be displayed in case of error validations:
 ```
 <div *ngIf="mode !== Mode.VIEW">
   <label class="control-label col-sm-3" [attr.for]="id">{{ title }}{{mandatoryLabel}}:</label>